Record-chasing Chelsea out to stoke title dreams

 CECH IN THE CHASE

-"It's a difficult game for both teams, but exciting and the best thing is it's at Anfield," said Klopp, who sparred with Guardiola's Bayern Munich during his successful spell as Borussia Dortmund coach.
+"When you have a look at the table and see that six clubs fight for (fourth) or (first) it's a really interesting position," added Klopp, who sparred with Guardiola's Bayern Munich during his successful spell as Borussia Dortmund coach.

-"I am really looking forward to it.
-They are an outstandingly good side and we are not too bad, so it will be a nice game."
+Klopp is wary too of a City side that will be boosted by the return from suspension of Argentinian striker Sergio Aguero.

 Arsenal, two points below City in fourth place, will look to build on Monday's last-gasp 1-0 win over West Bromwich Albion when they host Sam Allardyce's Crystal Palace on New Year's Day.